Pros and Cons of MA Revocable Living Trusts

 Yet sometimes your situation may not call for the benefits a trust may provide.

-You should get an honest, knowledgeable evaluation of your situation and then a recommendation of whether to use a will or trust as the center of your estate planning.
+You should get yourself an honest and knowledgeable evaluation of your situation.
+And then a recommendation of whether to use a will or trust as the center of your estate planning.

 Trusts can give both tax and non-tax protection, depending on your facts.